astronomer/docs/software_versioned_docs/version-0.30/workspace-permissions.md

 description: Manage user roles and permissions on any Astronomer Workspace and all Airflow Deployments within it.
 ---

-Astronomer supports a permissions and role-based access control (RBAC) framework that allows users to configure varying levels of access both at the Workspace and Airflow Deployment levels.
+Astronomer supports a permissions and role-based access control (RBAC) framework that allows users to configure varying levels of access both at the Workspace and Apache Airflow® Deployment levels.

 Workspace and Deployment-level access can each be configured with 3 user roles (_Admin_, _Editor_, _Viewer_), all of which can be set and changed via the Software UI and CLI.
 Each role maps to a combination of permissions to both Astronomer and Apache Airflow itself.